Sign up to receive these articles delivered to your inbox! Email us with the subject line The Edge!, and request to be added to our distribution list.

 Nesting Season for Coastal Birds Going Well Despite Challenges

-Spring has sprung, and summer is here!
+sprung, and summer is here!
 Which means It is nesting season for coastal birds, and CBBEP’s Coastal Bird Program is in the thick of it monitoring rookery islands and nesting areas from San Antonio Bay down through the Lower Laguna Madre.
 For the birds, nesting season is normally a tricky dance around the end of winter and seasonal high spring tides, but this year these little guys had to also deal with a record-breaking freeze and flooding rains.
 So how are they doing?
 We caught up with David Newstead, Director of CBBEP’s Coastal Bird Program for an update!

 June 2021